web-deps/odom/docs/api/api.md

 ## Introduction

-Acom has several exports.
-This documentation, we will look at these exports.
+Acom provides a number of utilities for creating and manipulating components.
+We are going to look at how each one of these utilities works.

 ## Structure